infiniflow/ragflow/docs/faq.md

 91220e3285dd   docker.elastic.co/elasticsearch/elasticsearch:8.11.3   "/bin/tini -- /usr/l…"   11 hours ago   Up 11 hours (healthy)     9300/tcp, 0.0.0.0:9200->9200/tcp, :::9200->9200/tcp           ragflow-es-01
 ```

 2. If your container keeps restarting, ensure `vm.max_map_count` >= 262144 as per [this README](https://github.com/infiniflow/ragflow?tab=readme-ov-file#-start-up-the-server).
 Updating the `vm.max_map_count` value in **/etc/sysctl.conf** is required, if you wish to keep your change permanent.
-This configuration is only useful for Linux.
+This configuration works only for Linux.

 3. If your issue persists, ensure that the ES host setting is correct: